- Doctors & Departments

 In utero application of the biomaterial was technically feasible and did not harm fetuses.

-In ongoing studies, the investigators will explore the ability of PSHU-PNIPAAm to act as a scaffold for cellular interaction, and they will make additional chemical modifications to incorporate biomolecules that mimic the extracellular matrix environment of the fetus and enhance cellular activities.
+In ongoing studies, the investigators will explore the ability of PSHU-PNIPAAm to act as a scaffold for cellular interaction.
+They will also make additional chemical modifications to incorporate biomolecules that mimic the extracellular matrix environment of the fetus and enhance cellular activities.